Joint calibration to SPX and VIX options with signature-based models: SPX as a signature-based model

 Recall that by \eqref{sig-vol2} $\sigma^S$ is parametrized as follows

-where $\widehat{X}_{t}=(t,X_t)$ with $X$ a $d$-dimensional continuous semimartingale.
+where $\widehat{X}_{t}=(t,X_t)$ with $X$ a $d$-dimensional polynomial diffusion $X$ in the sense of Definition~\ref{def1}.
 Before addressing a more tractable expression for $S$, that allows to avoid (Euler) simulation schemes, we recall the following well-known integrability result. \begin{lemma} Assume that $\mathbb{E}[S_0]< \infty$.
 Then, the process $(S_t)_{t\geq0}$ is a (non-negative) supermartingale and in particular $\E[S_t]<\infty$ for each $t\geq 0$. \end{lemma}

 \begin{proof} Note that $S_t= S_0\mathcal{E}\left( \int_0^{\cdot} \sigma_s^S \d B_s\right)_{t}$ for all $t\ge0$.
 Moreover $(\int_0^{t} \sigma_s^S \d B_s)_{t\ge0}$ is a local martingale and hence, by the properties of the stochastic exponential, $S_t$ is a non-negative local martingale.
 It follows from Fatou's Lemma that non-negative local martingales are supermartingales. \end{proof} In the following we suppose without loss of generality that $S_{0}=1$. \begin{remark} Recall that if Novikov's condition is satisfied, then a stochastic exponential of the form $S_t= \mathcal{E}\left( \int_0^{\cdot} \sigma_s^S \d B_s\right)_{t}$ for $t\in [0,T]$ is a true martingale.
 For $\sigma_s^S$ as in \eqref{sig-vol2}, such condition reads